swerve731/item_finder/README.md

-# Product Scraper
+# Item finder

-A web scraping tool built with Rust that fetches product information (title and price) from StockX and eBay based on a search term.
+A web scraping tool built with Rust that fetches product information (title, images and price) from StockX and eBay, and more in the future. based on a search term.
 It uses `fantoccini` for browser automation to handle dynamic content and `scraper` for parsing the HTML structure.

 ## Features

 *   Scrapes product search results from:
     *   StockX
     *   eBay
+    *   more coming soon...
-*   Extracts product title and price.
+*   Extracts product title, image, price.
 *   Runs searches concurrently for faster results.
 *   Configured to bypass some common bot detection mechanisms.